How to Browse and Open Folders and Files with Google Chrome

 - Press Ctrl+O (Cmd+O on Mac) and double-click the appropriate file.

 Using this file browser, you can open basic text files, PDFs and images in Google Chrome.
-Click a file in one of those formats to open them in a Chrome tab, as shown below.
+Click a file in one of those formats to open them in a Chrome tab.
+If you click a file that Chrome doesn’t know how to open, it will instead “download” it to your designated downloads directory.

 Open Any Local File from Chrome